codefellows-seattle-javascript-401d21/18-asset-management/lab-ed/README.md

-# Lab 17: Bearer Auth
+# Lab 18: Asset Management

-This app is an Express HTTP server that has bearer authentication middleware
+This app is an Express HTTP server that has bearer authentication middleware and uses AWS for file storage

-It uses a Mongo DB with 2 schemas:
+It uses a Mongo DB with 3 schemas:

 The server has the following endpoints